Big Y

 Big Y Foods, Inc. (or Big Y) is an American, family-owned supermarket chain located in Massachusetts and Connecticut.
-It operates under the trade names "Big Y World Class Market" or "Big Y Supermarket".

-In 1936, a young entrepreneur, Paul D'Amour, aided by his brother, Gerald, and sisters, Ann Marie, Yvette, and Gertrude, purchased the Y Cash Market in the Willimansett section of Chicopee, Massachusetts, at the "Y" intersection of Chicopee and Meadow Streets.
-On December 12, 1936, the brothers began Y Cash Market, the forerunner of Big Y. The company is headquartered in Springfield, Massachusetts.
-Big Y now is run by cousins Charles and Michael D'Amour.
+It operates under the trade names Big Y World Class Market or Big Y Supermarket.
+The company is headquartered in Springfield, Massachusetts, and is currently run by cousins Charles and Michael D'Amour.

 Big Y is one of the largest independently owned supermarket chains in New England, and it employs over 12,000 people.
 In 2021 Big Y was the 210th-largest private company in the United States, according to that year's Forbes magazine "Largest Private Companies" list.
 Big Y is the fifth largest supermarket chain in New England after Quincy-based Stop & Shop, Scarborough-based Hannaford, West Bridgewater–based Shaw's Supermarkets, and Tewksbury-based Market Basket.
 Big Y is the second largest in Southern New England after the aforementioned Stop & Shop.